Facebook moves fail to stem advertiser boycott as Starbucks, Levis, Diageo walk

 That followed European fast-moving consumer goods giant Unilever, whose stable includes Dove, Rexona, Lynx and Sunsilk, pause all advertising on Facebook and Facebook-owned Instagram, and the smaller Twitter, on Friday.

-After Facebook shares crashed 8.3 per cent later the same day, wiping $US56b ($NZ87b) from the company's market value and knocking $7.2b off founder and CEO Mark Zuckerberg's personal net worth, the social network announced a new plan to label all rule-breaking posts by politiicans.
+After Facebook shares crashed 8.3 per cent later the same day, wiping $US56b ($NZ87b) from the company's market value and knocking $7.2b off founder and CEO Mark Zuckerberg's personal net worth, the social network announced a new plan to label all rule-breaking posts by politicians.

 Facebook says that will include those by Donald Trump - whom it's been previously loath to touch amid claims that Zuckerberg and Facebook director Peter Thiel have got too close to the US President, who recently dined with the pair.